 - 1. RECOGNIZES obesity of children as a ripple effect for future health disparities.
 (2004) - 2.
 ENDORSES Surgeon General's report, Healthy People 2010 (2003) and Health and Human Services "Nutrition and Overweight" and SUPPORTS the following general recommendations for families and schools in pursuit of healthy children and health disparities free: (2004) - a.
 Learning the benefits of healthful eating - b.
 Making healthful food choices for meals and snacks - c.
 Preparing healthy meals and snacks - d.
 Adding nutrition labels on food products - e.
 Eating a variety of food - f.
 Balancing food intake and physical activity - g.
 Accepting body size differences - 3.
-SUPPORTS the ABC's of the 2000 Dietary Guidelines for Americans for families in pursuit of healthy children and health disparity free: Aim for fitness, Build a healthy base, Choose sensibly.
-(2004) - 4.
+SUPPORTS the Dietary Guidelines for Americans as published by the U.S. Department of Agriculture and U.S. Department of Health and Human Services. - 4.
 SUPPORTS the CDC recommendations that pediatric obesity be classified based on Body Mass Index (BMI)-for-age charts, where individuals 2-20 years old are classified as "at risk of overweight" if they fall into the 85th to 95th percentile and "overweight" if they fall over the 95th percentile, as these cutoffs increase the risk for hyperlipidemia, glucose intolerance, hepatic steatosis, cholelithiasis, early maturation and several other conditions.
 (2005) - 5.
 In regards of prevention through school: - a.
 STRONGLY SUPPORTS nutrition should be taught as part of a comprehensive school health education program and essential education topics should be integrated into curriculum.
 (2004) - b.
 SUPPORTS students having healthier food options to enhance the likelihood of adopting healthful dietary practices.
 (2004) - c.
 SUPPORTS public school education about the long-term health consequences and risks associated with overweight and how to achieve and maintain a healthy weight.
 (2004) - 6.
 URGES policymakers and program planners at the national and state levels to provide funds to implement programs that facilitate and encourage children making healthier food choices: (2004) - a.
 Promotion of healthy vending machines that provide products with less saturated fat, less trans-fatty acids, more natural fruit juices, and fewer sugar-sweetened beverages (2004). - b.
 Implement educational programs for parents about nutrition and prevention tactics that will minimize pediatric obesity.
 (2004) - 7.
 URGES school boards to seek distributors that provide healthier food options for students that eat in the school cafeteria.
 (2004) - 8.
 In regards to physical education: - a.
 OPPOSES schools canceling physical education courses because evidence has shown physical education provides: (2004) - 1. nutritional education about different fats, carbohydrates, caloric intake, metabolic process of the body.